 Our tour will include a hike along the edge of the Ramon crater and a visit to the Visitors center (official site).
 Let’s begin!

 Map of the area:

-This city break was a spontaneous decision and hence we started driving in the direction of Mitzpe Ramon only at noon.
-The drive from Israel’s center area takes 2-2.5 hours (depending on your original location and traffic) and I would recommend making this route during daylight (since most of this road isn’t illuminated at night).
+This city break was a spontaneous decision, and hence we started driving in the direction of Mitzpe Ramon only at noon.
+The drive from Israel’s center area takes 2-2.5 hours (depending on your original location and traffic), and I would recommend making this route during daylight (since most of this road is not illuminated at night).